 Bam was named a finalist for the NBA's 2020 Most Improved Player Award along with New Orleans Pelicans' forward Brandon Ingram and 2019 Rookie of the Year Luka Doncic.

-The hoops star is concentrated on a deep playoff run in the NBA’s Orlando, Florida bubble.
+The hoops star is concentrated on a deep playoff run in the NBA's Orlando, Florida bubble.
 After sweeping the Indiana Pacers, Miami faced a potential second-round matchup with Giannis Antetokounmpo and the top-seeded Milwaukee Bucks.
+Taking down the Boston Celtics in the Eastern Conference Finals, the Miami Heat returned to the NBA Finals to take on a familiar face in LeBron James.
+Unfortunately, Adebayo and the Heat fell to the Lakers.
+But this was just the beginning.

 The former Wildcat's talent was evident in college; and he exceeded expectations by growing into one of the most versatile frontcourt players in the NBA.